 8. Negotiate or agree to any commission, commission split, management fee, or referral fee on behalf of a licensee

 Reprinted from the National Association of Realtors® www.realtor.org

 REALTOR® University (RU) is the National Association of REALTORS® exclusive provider of online courses leading to NAR's official family of designations and certifications.
 In addition to its professional development offerings, RU boasts a large catalogue of live and on-demand webinars (recorded, available anytime).
 OCAR is striving to offer flexible learning opportunities for your busy schedule.

-New webinars are added regularly on topics like blogging, Facebook, Twitter, connecting with the next generation, mobile apps, marketing, REALTOR® safety, and more.
+New webinars and useful guides are added regularly on topics like blogging, Facebook, Twitter, connecting with the next generation, mobile apps, cryptocurrencies, marketing, REALTOR® safety, and more.

 Under the courses menu, a variety of NAR's professional designations and certifications are available in an online format.
 Plus, choose from professional development courses on commercial real estate, auctions, staging, and more.

 *Courses and webinars require payment and registration directly through REALTOR® University.
 For cancellation or refund information, members should visit the REALTOR® University website at: www.learninglibrary.com/realtoruniversity or call (877) 762 9322.